aish2024/split_wise_backend/README.md

 }"
 ```

-### Reset everything (for demo/testing)
+### Reset data
 ```bash
 curl -X POST http://localhost:5000/admin/reset
 ```

 ## Notes
-- Data is stored in-memory (no DB).
-Restarting the server resets data.
+- Data is stored in-memory (no database).
+Restarting the server resets all data.
-- All amounts are handled in **cents** internally to avoid rounding issues.
+- Amounts are handled in cents internally to reduce rounding issues.